 The Series 6’s real competition is from Apple itself.
-We’ve established that the new Apple Watch isn’t a huge step up from the Series 5, which is currently selling for around $50 cheaper on Amazon.
+We’ve established that the new Apple Watch isn’t a huge step up from the Series 5, which is currently selling for about $269 on Amazon at the time of writing.

 Then there’s the new Apple Watch SE, a slightly updated Series 4 from 2018.
 There’s no always-on display or pulse oximeter, though it has most of the fitness tracking package and just about all the same smartwatch features as the Series 6.
 The SE starts at $279.